Solar Panel Repair

 What Happens During a Professional Solar Repair Visit?

-During a professional solar repair visit, the technician will inspect and pull system logs to find issues.
+During a professional visit, the solar repair technicians will inspect and pull system logs to find issues.
 Then they may test each panel and the inverter for voltage and current output.

-Next, they will perform the repairs (such as sealing cracks, replacing wiring, swapping modules, etc).
+Next, they will perform the necessary solar repair services, which can include sealing cracks, replacing wiring, or swapping modules.
 In the end, they will tell you what was fixed, before-and-after readings, and provide tips for keeping your system at its best.

 With the basics covered, you might wonder how deeper damage gets handled.
 Next, let’s look at how you handle full panel and part replacements.